SeC-Hikit/cai2hikit/algorithm.md

 	rise_value = 1 - (1 / ((T1.totalRise - T2.totalRise)^2))
 ```

-The accuracy level is then calculated as the average of all the values:
+The metadata similarity level is then calculated as the average of all the values:

 ```
-accuracy = (rise_value + fall_value + length_value + highest_value + lowest_value) / 5
+similarity = (rise_value + fall_value + length_value + highest_value + lowest_value) / 5
 ```

-We use this accuracy value to select the best matches and then check the coordinates.
+We use this similarity value to select the best matches and then check the coordinates.
 ### Coordinates
 The main issue that prevents us from simply comparing the coordinates' values is that no guarantee is given about the sampling frequency of the trail.
 A possible solution is to use an algorithm called [Dynamic Type Warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) to warp non-linearly in the time dimension.